 The latest from Conclave and All Quiet on the Western Front director Edward Berger is a more modest affair, as it’s name implies.
-It’s a surreal Oriental noir, set in the present but harking back to vintage Hollywood melodramas of the 1950s.
+It’s a surreal noir film, set in the present but harking back to vintage Hollywood melodramas of the 1950s.
 Colin Farrell dons a pencil moustache and a velvet suit as Lord Freddy Doyle, an aristocratic gambler on a long losing streak in Macau.
 With his line of credit running out and a mysterious agent on his tail (Tilda Swinton), Freddy seeks a desperate pact with casino hostess Dao Ming (Fala Chen).

 Berger and Oscar-winning cinematographer James Friend transform Macau into a shimmering dream state, where nothing is quite what it seems.